khaled-ansary/nemex-angular2-viewpager/README.md

 # Nemex Angular 2 Viewpager

-This package implements a simple android\iPhone viewpager which allows swiping between views easily using the mouse or touch "drag" motion.
+This package implements a simple Android\iPhone viewpager which allows swiping between views easily using the mouse or touch "drag" motion.

 It implements this by creating an invisible horizontal scroll which contains